 While you can certainly score a deal on a traditional ocean cruise during the off-season, the best savings occur on the river.
-Not only can you get discount rates on European river cruises during the "shoulder" months of fall or early spring, but you'll also enjoy more elbow room and better choices in accommodations at this time of year.
+Not only can you get discount rates on European river cruises during the "shoulder" months of fall or early spring, but you'll also enjoy more elbow room and better accommodations at this time of year.

 Repositioning cruises will save you even more.
 With this cruise option, your ship departs from one port and drops you at another.
 As a result, you can explore two different cities while enjoying big discounts.
-Best of all, repositioning cruises are also typically less crowded, so you won't have to worry about packed pools or lines at the buffet.
+Best of all, repositioning cruises are typically less crowded, so you won't have to worry about packed pools or lines at the buffet.